eosnetworkfoundation/grant-framework/applications/TheLostDiamond_BjornOmsland.md

 As conclusion from Milestone 1:
 - The Lost Diamond MVP is not a good user-experience.
 50 unique people have started the step for sign-in-with-anchor, but aborted when it gets too complicated.
 The Lost Diamond needs to deliver a high-quality user experience to be successful.
-- We need more work and focus on creating YouTube-videos with great stories around the hunt for the lost diamond and how the EOS blockchain makes it possible to send moeny to anyone in the world in less than three seconds, to onboard users.
+- We need more work and focus on creating YouTube-videos with great stories around the hunt for the lost diamond and how the EOS blockchain makes it possible to send money to anyone in the world in less than three seconds, to onboard users.

 What is the definition of a user: A user that conquers, creates or gets rewarded when a NFT Checkpoint challenge is solved.
 What is the current user baseline: 17 users (https://cptblackbill.com/start Scoreboard April 2023).